Megscammell/METOD-Algorithm/docs/_sources/Inputs of the METOD Algorithm/index.rst.txt

 Required Inputs
 ----------------------

-The required inputs of :bash:`metod.py` are listed below, along with the variable type.
+The required inputs of the METOD Algorithm are listed below, along with the variable type.
 All required inputs need to be updated before running the METOD Algorithm.

 .. list-table::